constructors/constructors.nl/blog/_drafts/accept-language-redirects-with-nginx-and-lua.md

         ';
     }

-The little for loop, which we've
-[borrowed from Mark](http://stackoverflow.com/a/23432310), is a clever solution to parse (parts of) the `Accept-Language` header.
+This location has no root.
+To help nginx determine the content type of the response we've added a `default_type`.
+Normally this is `application/octet-stream`, making most browsers present a download instead of the page.
+We also have to check if the `Accept-Language` header is even present before trying to parse it.
+The little for loop, which we've [borrowed from Mark](http://stackoverflow.com/a/23432310), is a clever solution to parse (parts of) the `Accept-Language` header.
 The header value is a comma separated list of language codes, with an optional preference identifier.
 Here's